edwards158/UdacityDataEngineering/datamodelling/project2/readme.md

 Complete an ETL pipeline using Python.
 Model data by creating tables in Apache Cassandra to run queries.
 You are provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.

 ## Project Steps
-Below are steps you can follow to complete each component of this project.
+Below are the steps taken to complete each component of this project.

 ### Modeling your NoSQL database or Apache Cassandra database
 - Design tables to answer the queries outlined in the project template
 - Write Apache Cassandra CREATE KEYSPACE and SET KEYSPACE statements
-- Develop your CREATE statement for each of the tables to address each question
+- Develop CREATE statement for each of the tables to address each question
 - Load the data with INSERT statement for each of the tables
 - Include IF NOT EXISTS clauses in your CREATE statements to create tables only if the tables do not already exist.
-We recommend you also include DROP TABLE statement for each table, this way you can run drop and create tables whenever you want to reset your database and test your ETL pipeline
-Test by running the proper select statements with the correct WHERE clause
+- Test by running the proper select statements with the correct WHERE clause

 ### Build ETL Pipeline
 - Implement the logic in section Part I of the notebook template to iterate through each event file in event_data to process and create a new CSV file in Python